mastercom-au/ocpp/README.md

 Support for basic Smart Charging, for instance using control pilot.

 ## Functionality

+#### Importing Types
+Types can be imported either as a group organised by their initiation point (ChargePoint or Central Server) i.e.:
+    use ocpp::server_init::*
+    use ocpp::point_init::*

+or individually:
+    use ocpp::server_init::reset::*;
+    use ocpp::point_init::boot_notification::*;

+using * to import will export both the request and response messages, as well as allowing easy access to the individual components of the struct.

 #### Validate
 	fn validate(&self) -> Result<(), ValidateError> {...}
 Checks for validation against the relevant schema for a request or response struct defined within the crate.
 Returns ValidateError if invalid, which implements display to parse a Vec of Strings detailing any errors with the definition.